Xen Kria SOM Starter Kits Support

 Generating Xen Artifacts

-Xen artifacts can be generated by native Yocto tool flow or found in PetaLinux BSP.
+Xen artifacts can be generated by native Yocto tool flow or found in the PetaLinux BSP.
 You can choose to use one of the tools to create Xen artifacts.

-First, set up a Yocto project on a host with Yocto support using the instructions here, stop after source setupsdk step.
+First, set up a Yocto project on a host with Yocto support using the instructions here, stop after the source setupsdk step.

 BOOTMODE = "xen"